nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1h.
 Address is not capitalized for each part.
     * 1h1.
 Realodex throws a warning and fixes this for user.

 * 1i.
-Family size is > 20
+Income is not in SGD
-    * 1i1.
-Realodex throws an error and requests a realistic family size value.
+    * 1i.
+Realodex throws an error and requests a SGD value.
     * 1i2.
 User enters new data.

 * 1j.
-Income is not in SGD
+Income is negative
-    * 1j.
-Realodex throws an error and requests a SGD value.
+    * 1j1.
+Realodex throws an error and requests a positive income value.
     * 1j2.
 User enters new data.

 * 1k.
-Income is negative
+Additonal notes exceed length constraints.
     * 1k1.
-Realodex throws an error and requests a positive income value.
+Realodex throws an error and requests a shorter input.
     * 1k2.
-User enters new data.

-* 1m.
-Additonal notes exceed length constraints.
-    * 1m1.
-Realodex throws an error and requests a shorter input.
-    * 1m2.
 User enters new data.

 **Use case: Delete a person**